 Examples of situations in which the issuer might initiate a chargeback include:

-- The transaction was processed late, beyond the card association’s allotted settlement time limit
+- The transaction was processed late, beyond the card brand’s allotted settlement time limit

 - The merchant didn’t request authorization before processing the transaction

 - The card was charged twice for a single transaction

 Examples of situations in which the cardholder might initiate a chargeback include:

 - The purchase was made by someone other than the cardholder